Cloud-Architects/cloudiscovery/README.md

 ```

 -  If you are using Diagram output and due to fact container is a slim image of Python image, you must run aws-network-discovery.py with "--diagram False", otherwise you'll have an error about "xdg-open".
 The output file will be saved in "assets/diagrams".

 ### Translate

 This project support English and Portuguese (Brazil) languages.
 To contribute with a translation, follow this steps:

-- Create a folder inside locales folder with prefix of new idiom with appropiate locale code (https://docs.oracle.com/cd/E23824_01/html/E26033/glset.html).
+-  Create a folder inside locales folder with prefix of new idiom with appropiate [locale code](https://docs.oracle.com/cd/E23824_01/html/E26033/glset.html).
 Copy "locales/messages.pot" to locales/newfolder/LC_MESSAGES/.

 -  To build ".mo" file running this command from project root folder:

 ```sh
 $ python msgfmt.py -o locales/NEWFOLDER/LC_MESSAGES/messages.mo locales/NEWFOLDER/LC_MESSAGES/messages